 The diagram below shows the typical architecture of a simple testbench.

-The stimulus block generates the inputs to our FPGA design and the output checker tests the outputs to ensure they have the correct values for a given input.
+The stimulus block generates the inputs to our FPGA design and the output checker tests the outputs to ensure they have the correct values.

 The stimulus and output checker will be in separate files for larger designs.
 It is also possible to include all of these different elements in a single file.